-Modern Slavery Statement
+Modern Slavery and Human Trafficking Statement

 Health and Safety policy

-We encourage all staff to report any serious concerns that they may have with regard to wrongdoing or criminal activity related to any aspect of their work, the conduct of others or the running of our company including activities carried out on behalf of the company, for example by managing agents.
+We encourage all employees to report any serious concerns that they may have with regard to wrongdoing or criminal activity related to any aspect of their work, the conduct of others or the running of our company including activities carried out on behalf of the company, for example by managing agents.

 Anti-bullying and harassment policy

 We operate a strict policy preventing inappropriate conduct which would affect the dignity of any employee in the workplace.
 Offensive, intimidating, malicious or insulting behaviour which, through the abuse or misuse of power, makes the recipient feel vulnerable, upset, humiliated or threatened is unacceptable.

 WITHIN OUR SUPPLY CHAIN

 Our supply chain is extensive as we have many outsourced service providers working on our behalf including direct suppliers such as legal advisors and property managers as well as indirect suppliers which includes for example cleaning, security and suppliers of materials and labour in refurbishment projects.

 All of the policies, referred to above, are available on our website alongside our Sustainability Policy, which is provided annually to each of our critical1 suppliers within our supply chain, to encourage them, at a minimum, to adopt and enforce similar policies in their own business.